jadecobra/python_tdd_exercises/source/person factory.rst

     the terminal updates to show a `TypeError <./TypeError.rst>`_ for the next keyword argument
 * we update the ``factory`` function definition for each keyword until we get a `TypeError <./TypeError.rst>`_ for the line where we subtract ``this_year() - this_year()`` because we cannot perform a subtraction operation on ``None`` and our ``this_year`` function currently returns ``None``
 *
-  let us update our definition for ``this_year`` using a function from the `datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#module-datetime>`_ library that returns the current year we are in
+  update our definition for ``this_year`` using a function from the `datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#module-datetime>`_ library that returns the current year we are in

   .. code-block:: python